Welcome to the Stat 295

 Bayesian Inference (Stat 295)

 This is a course in Bayesian statistics.
-The instructor is an astronomer by profession, so the course will emphasize applications to the physical sciences; however, the material of the course will be useful for applying Bayesian inference in a wide variety of contexts.
 Bayesian inference is a powerful and increasingly popular statistical approach, which allows one to deal with complex problems in a conceptually simple and unified way.
 The recent introduction of Markov Chain Monte Carlo (MCMC) simulation methods has made possible the solution of large problems in Bayesian inference that were formerly intractable.
 This course will introduce the student to the basic methods and techniques of modern Bayesian inference, including parameter estimation, MCMC simulation, hypothesis testing, and model selection/model averaging in the context of practical problems.

 Books